Remod-org/Auxide/README.md

 ```

 Configuration should be re-read on server save in case you want to make adjustments during runtime.

-The following folders are created in both modes.
-Only the Logs folder is used in minimal mode:

-- TOPLEVEL
-  - auxide
-    - Bin
-    - Config
-    - Data
-    - Logs
-    - Scripts

 #### Hooks in Full Mode